Streats22/LaraGrape/BLOCKS_README.md

 **Happy block building! 🧱**

-The dynamic block system makes it easy to create, organize, and maintain reusable components for your LaralGrape projects.
+The dynamic block system makes it easy to create, organize, and maintain reusable components for your LaraGrape projects.